GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/searching-wordpress-data/en.md

 <div class="doc-highlight" markdown=1>

-🔥 We can create the queries described below as GraphQL Persisted Queries in our website, as to keep them stored and execute them time and again.
-Since their use is for us (i.e. not for the application), we can <a href="https://gatographql.com/guides/special-features/public-private-and-password-protected-endpoints/" target="_blank">set their status as `private`</a> (hence they are available only within the wp-admin).
-To manage these queries, we can <a href="https://gatographql.com/guides/use/creating-an-api-hierarchy/" target="_blank">create an API hierarchy</a>, placing them under some `internal/` parent Persisted Query.
+🔥 Some recommendations:

+- Create the queries below as <a href="https://gatographql.com/guides/use/creating-a-persisted-query/" target="_blank">Persisted Queries</a>, as to keep them stored in the website, and execute them time and again
+- Publish them <a href="https://gatographql.com/guides/special-features/public-private-and-password-protected-endpoints/" target="_blank">as `private`</a>, so that they are available only within the wp-admin, and only to the admin
+- Use an <a href="https://gatographql.com/guides/use/creating-an-api-hierarchy/" target="_blank">API hierarchy</a> to manage them, eg: by placing them under `internal/` (eg: `internal/search/search-posts-without-thumbnail`)

 </div>